 Streams

-A Stream carries records within Decodable and can be read or written to.
-It is conceptually similar to a "topic" in Kafka, or a "stream" in AWS Kinesis.
-Streams always have a schema that specifies its fields.
+A stream is a sequence of data records that are stored in a distributed manner and processed in real-time by Decodable.
+Streams can be read or written to, and they always have a schema that specifies its fields.
 Once a stream is defined, it can be used as an input or output by any number of pipelines or connections.
+If you are familiar with Apache Kafka or Amazon Kinesis, a stream in Decodable is conceptually similar to a "stream" in Kinesis or a "topic" in Apache Kafka.

 Stream Types